Dowell-Lab/Bidir_Counting_Analysis/README.md

 * Prefix = string prefix to refer to project (e.g. Sasse2019_nascent)
 * Date = string to refer to the date this pipeline is run
 * TFEA = string (YES or NO) of whether or not you want TSS & NonTSS bed files to be used as input into TFEA
+* MAKE_NAMES = string (YES or NO) of whether or not you want the code to add unique names for the bidirectionals in CONS_BID.
+If NO, it will assume the fourth column is the unique names.
+Unique names are in the format chrom:start-stop.

 ### Just get the TSS/NonTSS bidirectionals to run TFEA
 * get_TSS_nonTSSbids_forTFEA.sh will only run the first few steps of combined_flow.sh to get the TSS & NonTSS bidirectionals as input for TFEA or for counting.
 It will NOT do fixed counting for the regions but WILL provide counts (so no fixed_counts output).